Barbara Bullock: Early life and education

-Barbara Jane Bullock was born in Philadelphia in 1938 after her father James Bullock moved his family from North Carolina to Philadelphia in the 1930s.
+Bullock was born in Philadelphia on Nov.
+24, 1938, after her father James Bullock moved his family from North Carolina to Philadelphia in the 1930s.
 They were part of the Great Migration of Black people to the North in search of better opportunities.
-Her mother looked for work at the local armory and her father was a truck driver.
-The couple separated and Bullock’s mother died when she was 12 years old.
+Her mother Janie McFarland Bullock looked for work at the local armory and her father was a truck driver.
+The couple separated and Bullock's mother died when she was 12 years old.
 She, her brother Jack and sister Delores moved in with her father and stepmother Gertrude, who became her second mother.
-Both of Bullock’s paternal grandparents, Rev. Oscar and Mattie Bullock, who visited often from North Carolina, were storytellers, and she grew up listening to their tales.(She would later create an abstract painting titled “Stories My Grandmother Told Me” in 2012.)
+Both of Bullock's paternal grandparents, Rev. Oscar and Mattie Bullock, who visited often from North Carolina, were storytellers, and she grew up listening to their tales.(She would later create an abstract painting titled “Stories My Grandmother Told Me” in 2012.)

 Bullock always felt a need to make things and was always in her parents’ basement doing that, she told artist Najee Dorsey in a 2017 interview.
 “I’ve always been creative.
 When I was growing up, I needed a language.
 I realized early on that art was going to be that language,” she told interviewers for a 2015 exhibit of Black artists at the Woodmere Art Museum in Philadelphia.

 Bullock also took dancing lessons.
 She was asked to leave a dance class when she showed up one day with a stray dog and refused to remove it.
 She quit the class but never gave up on the concept.
 She participated in the School Art League, an arts program in the public schools.
 She attended Saturday-morning classes at the Philadelphia Museum School of Art School (now the University of the Arts) and participated in programs at community centers.
 She became interested in Africa after learning about it in National Geographic magazine and wanted to understand her connection to it.

 She attended Roosevelt Junior High School and graduated from Germantown High School in 1958.
+She was headed to Moore Institute (now Moore College of Art and Design) to study fashion illustration.
 For three years, she took Saturday-morning painting and drawing classes at the Samuel S. Fleisher Art Memorial in Philadelphia.
 In 1963, she began taking night classes at Hussian School of Art, which taught commercial art classes.
 She remained at Hussian until 1966.